hauntd/youdate-docs/docs/troubleshooting-support.md

 Support center: https://youdate.website/support

-1. Sign in using your Envato account (OAuth2, similar to "Sign in with Facebook" button)
+1. Sign in using your Envato account

 2. YouDate will check your purchase code.
-Otherwise, you'll need to enter your purchase code manually.
+Otherwise, you'll need to enter your purchase code manually

 3. Create a ticket